What is a Small Cap Stock?

 That describes a lot of businesses.

-Risks of Investing in Small Caps
+Is Investing in Small Caps Risky?

 Most stock performance studies concentrates on the big behemoths: the Coca-Colas and IBMs of the world.
 Why not?
 They're worth a lot of money, they have lots of shares traded every day, and they make huge revenues.